rocky-linux/documentation/docs/books/incus_server/00-toc.md

 > Canonical, the creator and main contributor of the LXD project has decided that after over 8 years as part of the Linux Containers community, the project would now be better served directly under Canonical’s own set of projects.

 One of the deciding factors was the resignations of some lead developers for LXD.
 These developers then forked LXD into Incus, announcing the fork in August 2023.
 A release version (0.1) came out in October 2023, and the developers have since rapidly built on that version with step releases through 0.7 (in March 2024).
-Following 0.7, the long-term support version, 6.0 LTS, was released on April 4, 2024.
-The current version is 6.4.
+The release of the long-term support version (6.0 LTS) followed the 0.7 release.
+The current version is 6.5.

 Throughout the process, Canonical was believed to continue maintaining links to the container images provided by Linux Containers.
 However, a [licensing change](https://stgraber.org/2023/12/12/lxd-now-re-licensed-and-under-a-cla/) made it impossible for Linux Containers to continue offering the container images within LXD.
 This means that LXD will have container images, but they will not be what you might expect.
 Linux Containers continues to host and support their images if you are using Incus.